 In Fabiano’s opinion, Pisco is the perfect go-with for this delicate food.
 He fell in love with it early on in his career and can’t help but feel he earns his wings every time someone is charmed, as well.
 Pisco is basically Peruvian brandy grown by the first 16th century Spanish settlers.
 It’s clear, sharp and dry – great with the spice and flavor of the local food.

 Although, greedy Gold Rushers were drinking Pisco Punch in late 19th century San Francisco, the Pisco Sour reigns supreme as the most popular Pisco cocktail.
 With only four ingredients, Mr. Vaughn Morris, owner of Morris’s Bar in Lima and inventor of the Pisco Sour, created a sensation.
 One hundred years later, we are toasting to his ingenuity.
 Fabiano shares a birthday with him – does this mean he was destined to be the UK’s premier Pisco aficionado?
 Possibly!

 As more and more Pisco distilleries are introduced upon our shores, it’s good to know we have Fabiano to point us in the right direction.

 You can get this and all future audio files automatically downloaded to your mobile device easy.
-If you’re on iOS, you can listen with iTunes.
-It’s easy to listen on Android, too.
-Or click the player or link below to listen to just this episode.
+If you’re on iOS, you can listen on Apple Podcast.
+It’s easy to Google Podcasts or Spotify too.
+Or click the player or link above to listen to just this episode.
 (But trust me, you’ll want to subscribe!)